gobuffalo/pop/README.md

 Migrations will be run in sequential order.
 The previously run migrations will be kept track of in a table named `schema_migrations` in the database.

-Migrations can also be run reverse to rollback the schema.
+Migrations can also be run in reverse to rollback the schema.

 ```bash
 $ soda migrate down